Norwegian Elkhound Puppy Guide

 Bringing home a Norwegian Elkhound puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 48-55 lbs and lifespan of 12-15 yrs, the Norwegian Elkhound requires thoughtful care tailored to their specific breed characteristics.
+Norwegian Elkhound adults typically weigh 48-55 lbs and live 12-15 yrs; the practical breed-specific considerations are the kind worth knowing going in, not figuring out later.
 Whether you are researching the Norwegian Elkhound for the first time or deepening your knowledge as a current owner, the breed's hound lineage is the foundation for understanding their needs.

 Feeding Schedule